paezha/paezha.github.io/applied_spatial_statistics/04-Mapping-in-R-Continued.md

 ##
 ```

 The code above is read as "subset `missing_df` and pass the results to `summary`".
-Pipe operators make writting and reading code somewhat more natural.
+Pipe operators make writing and reading code somewhat more natural.

 ## More on Visualization